Newline Road Landfill Gas Capture and Combustion Project

 Project Information:

-Newline Road Landfill Gas Capture and Combustion Project is a landfill gas project located at the Newline Road Engineered Landfill in Raymond Terrace, approximately 26km north of Newcastle in New South Wales.
-It was registered in July 2015 and operates within a commercial and local council landfill site that has the operational capacity to accept up to 200,000 tonnes of dry waste each year.
+Newline Road Landfill Gas Capture and Combustion Project is a landfill gas capture project located at the Newline Road Engineered Landfill in Raymond Terrace, approximately 26km north of Newcastle in New South Wales.
+It was registered in July 2015 and operates within a commercial and local council landfill site that has the capacity to accept up to 200,000 tonnes of dry waste each year.
+The exact spatial area of the project is unrecorded in the registry.

 This project transitioned from a revoked 2012 Carbon Farming Initiative (CFI) methodology to the 2015 Landfill Gas methodology.
-It also saw a change in its project proponent from SUEZ Recycling & Recovery Holdings Pty Limited to LMS Energy Pty Ltd, mirroring shifts following the global merger of SUEZ and Veolia.
-Interestingly, in late 2024, the site's operator, Veolia, was issued a $30,000 fine by the NSW Environment Protection Authority (EPA) for failing to adequately cap the landfill and properly manage excess leachate levels, which posed a risk to local waterways.
+Over time, the project's proponent shifted from SUEZ Recycling & Recovery to LMS Energy Pty Ltd, mirroring global corporate mergers.
+Recently, in May 2026, the project proponent changed again to VELMS JOINT VENTURE PTY LTD. Interestingly, in late 2024, the site's operator, Veolia, was issued a $30,000 fine by the NSW Environment Protection Authority (EPA) for failing to adequately cap the landfill and properly manage excess leachate levels, which posed a risk to local waterways.